CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates-with-mock-scenarios.md

 -   **Build Configuration**
 -   **[Update Integration](https://capgo.app/docs/plugin/cloud-mode/hybrid-update/)**

-Capgo's CI/CD tools make automated testing seamless.
+CodePushGo's CI/CD tools make automated testing seamless.
 Platforms like [GitHub Actions](https://docs.github.com/actions), [GitLab CI](https://docs.gitlab.com/ee/ci/), and [Jenkins](https://www.jenkins.io/) are supported, allowing you to test updates across various environments before deployment.
 The channel system is especially helpful for managing different test scenarios.

-> "Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" - NASA's OSIRIS-REx [\[1\]](https://capgo.app/)
+> "CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" - NASA's OSIRIS-REx [\[1\]](https://capgo.app/)

-For better control during testing, integrate Capgo's analytics to get real-time insights.
+For better control during testing, integrate CodePushGo's analytics to get real-time insights.

 ## Building Test Scenarios